Crystal Spring Farm

 Every Saturday morning from May to November, the Farmers’ Market Green at CSF becomes a hub of local food, music, and community celebration.
-The Market was voted best farmers’ market in Maine in the spring 2013 edition of Yankee Magazine.
+The Market was voted best farmers’ market in Maine in the spring 2013 edition of Yankee Magazine and in the June 2018 print of Down East Magazine.
 BTLT maintains a diverse mix vendors who provide locally produced foods and products to maximize the market’s appeal, while also providing music and an atmosphere that encourages community interaction.
 Vendor fees are designed to cover only the market’s direct expenses, providing a very low cost retail outlet for the forty vendors.
 More than 2,500 people typically attend the market each week during peak months, benefiting small farmers, local food vendors, and craftsmen and women, and keeping food dollars within the greater Brunswick area economy.

 Brunswick-Topsham Land Trust established the Tom Settlemire Community Garden (TSCG) in the spring of 2012.
 TSCG offers a variety of gardening and volunteer opportunities for the public on some of the most fertile agricultural soils in the region, andbrings together gardeners – young and old, experienced and novice – in a true community effort.

 Plotholders come together with other volunteers to maintain the garden and grow food in the Common Good Garden for Mid Coast Hunger Prevention Program (MCHPP).